 - Models that use a fan to diffuse mist are a bit noisy;

-- You should clean and replace filters regularly in order to avoid mold and bacteria formation inside the tank;
+- You should clean and replace filters regularly in order to prevent mold and bacteria formation inside the tank;

 - With non-filter models, only distilled water should be used.